 Corfu Town is beautiful, magical, colorful, enchanting, and down-right special!

-After the taxi driver dropped us off, my family and I started to wander through the narrow streets lined with restaurants, bakeries, butchers, and tourist shops.
+After the taxi driver dropped us off, my family and I wandered through the narrow streets, which were lined with restaurants, bakeries, butchers, and tourist shops.

-Corfu Town is most definitely a tourist destination so the shops all hold the same made-in-China goods you find at any other tourist place, however, the shop fronts are at least in keeping with the style of the old city feeling.
+Corfu Town is a tourist destination, so the shops all sell the same made-in-China goods you find at any other tourist place.
+However, the shopfronts are at least in keeping with the style of the old city.

-I did, however, discovered quite a few one-off shops selling clothing, art, jewelry, and a variety of knick-knacks.
-Those are the shops I enjoy looking at!
+However, I did discover quite a few one-off shops selling clothing, art, jewelry, and various knickknacks.
+I enjoy looking at those shops!

-Our first port of call was small little café for lunch – the picture above is me and hubby waiting for our food.
-While walking along the main street we peered up a side-street towards a square filled with restaurants, a church, official building, and beautifully laid tables and chairs.
+Our first port of call was a small café for lunch—the picture above shows me and hubby waiting for our food.
+While walking along the main street, we peered up a side street towards a square filled with restaurants, a church, an official building, and beautifully laid tables and chairs.

 We stopped at the first café we found and pulled up a pew.

-The colors of the trees and shrubs drew me in – I immediately saw deep fuchsia, yellow and pinks amongst a beautifully laid out piazza.
+The colors of the trees and shrubs drew me in—I immediately saw deep fuchsia, yellow, and pink amongst a beautifully laid-out piazza.
 And there stood the most fantastic palm tree ever!

-After a bit of discussion, we ordered a meat platter containing chicken & pork souvlaki, turkey burgers, and lamb in addition to a Greek salad and some fries.
-While waiting for our food, a wedding finished at the church next door and we were able to admire a beautiful bride and groom.
+After a bit of discussion, we ordered a meat platter containing chicken and pork souvlaki, turkey burgers, and lamb, as well as a Greek salad and some fries.
+While waiting for our food, a wedding finished at the church next door, and we were able to admire a beautiful bride and groom.

-Even though I had no clue who the newlyweds were my heart filled with loved and I silently wished them an incredible life together.
+Even though I had no clue who the newlyweds were, my heart filled with love, and I silently wished them an incredible life together.

-My family and I played around taking photos of each other.
+My family and I played around, taking photos of each other.
 We were all smiles.
 Our next stop was the seafront and the old fort.
-We looked out over a beautiful blue bay and cast our eyes on several sailboats moored at the foot of the old fort.
+We looked out over a beautiful blue bay and saw several sailboats moored at the foot of the old fort.

 The old fort in Corfu town was built by the Venetians and used by the British as a military hospital when Britain ruled Corfu.